-The paint that was on the dresser was extremely thick, so we were not able to just take a sander to it.
-So we turned to our favorite paint stripper, CitriStrip, to remove the paint before we started sanding.
-We use a cheap paintbrush to apply the CitriStrip, and then we let it sit for a while.
+The paint on the dresser was extremely thick, so we could not take just a sander to it.
+So we turned to a paint stripper that we found to be effective, CitriStrip, to remove the paint before sanding.
+We used a cheap paintbrush to apply the CitriStrip, and then we let it sit for a while.
 You will be able to tell when it starts to work because the paint we start bubbling up (the picture on the right shows this).
-After letting it sit for a while (on this project we let it sit for a couple of hours) we will use a scraper and scrape off the paint.
+After letting it sit for a while (on this project, we let it sit for a couple of hours), we will use a scraper and scrape off the paint.
 Sometimes you might need to use a little muscle to get the paint off.
-As we noted above, it is important that you ensure that all of the CitriStrip is removed, or it could affect your finish later on.
+As we noted above, you must ensure that all of the CitriStrip is removed, or it could affect your finish later on.

-After we finished scraping the paint off the dresser we sanded the body down.
-We start with our orbital sander using an 80 grit sandpaper.
-Then, we hand sand with a 120 grit sandpaper.
-This process seems to be extremely effective in putting the dresser in its bare bones state.
+After we finished scraping the paint off the dresser, we sanded the body down.
+We start with our orbital sander using 80 grit sandpaper.
+Then, we hand sand with 120 grit sandpaper.
+This process seems to be extremely effective in putting the dresser in its bare-bones state.

 Once the body was taped, we were ready to paint the body with mineral paint.
 We usually do two coats of paint to make sure that everything is sufficiently covered.